-We live in a universe where matter is distributed in a hundred billion galaxies, each containing a hundred billion stars, made up of quantum fields where space and time are not existent, that manifest themselves in the form of particles, such as electrons and photons, or as waves.
-Tucked into the 14-billion-year history of this vast observable universe with 100 trillion planets is a pale blue dot teeming with life and a technological civilization created by a strange species known as homo sapiens.
+We live in a universe where matter is distributed in a hundred billion galaxies, each containing a hundred billion stars, made up of particles, such as electrons and protons, or as waves or quantum strings.
+Tucked into the 14-billion-year history of this vast observable universe with 100 trillion planets is a pale blue dot teeming with life and a technological civilization composed of a strange species known as homo sapiens.

-10 billion trillion times the universe has run its experiment with planets and life
+The pessimism line actually represents the 10 billion trillion times the universe has run its experiment with planets and life.”

 Frank writes that this probability is not an abstraction, not just a pure number.
 Instead, he says, it represents something very real: “10 billion trillion planets existing in the right place for nature to have at it.
 Each world is a place where winds may blow over mountains, where mists may rise in valleys, where seas may churn and rivers may flow.
 (Note our solar system has two worlds in the Goldilocks zone — Earth and Mars — and both have had winds, seas and rivers).
 When you hold that image in your mind, you see something remarkable: The pessimism line actually represents the 10 billion trillion times the universe has run its experiment with planets and life.”

 Frank’s argument have their appeal, countered Ross Andersen in The Atlantic, but it is an appeal to intuition: “The simple fact is that no matter how much we wish to live in a universe that teems with life—and many of us wish quite fervently—we haven’t the slightest clue how often it evolves.
 Indeed, we aren’t even sure how life arose on this planet.
 We have our just-so stories about lightning strikes and volcanic vents, but no one has come close to duplicating abiogenesis in a lab.
 Nor do we know whether basic organisms reliably evolve into beings like us.”